 Cash and Cash Equivalents: LCRA considers all highly liquid investments with original maturities of three months or less at the date of purchase to be cash equivalents.
-LCRA maintains cash balances in excess of the \$250,000 Federal Deposit Insurance Corporation (FDIC) limits at certain financial institutions.
-At June 30, 2022, LCRA held \$8.9 million in funds which were both FDIC insured and/or collateralized by securities held by the pledging financial institution in which the deposits were held.
-Custodial credit risk is also managed by concentrating the cash balances in high quality financial institutions and periodically evaluating the credit quality of the primary financial institutions holding such deposits.
+LCRA maintains cash balances in excess of Federal Deposit Insurance Corp. limits at certain financial institutions.
+LCRA manages this credit risk by concentrating its cash balances in high quality financial institutions and by periodically evaluating the credit quality of the primary financial institutions holding such deposits.
 With short maturities, the investments present insignificant risk of changes in value because of interest rate changes and are readily convertible to cash.
 Historically, no losses have been incurred due to such cash concentrations.